ibrahimali83/Three-Phase-Motor-Driver/README.md

 External interfacing between micro-controller and contactor coils (can use open collector buffer gates, 5V Relays or transistor).
 4. Three phase motor.
 ATmega32 programmed using Microchip Studio IDE.
 The project simulated on Proteus software.

+The prepherals used:

+1. GPIO.
+2. Timer 0.